SumitsinghRana/disaster-response-pipeline/README.md

 ## Credits

-- Developed by **Harsh Bisht** as part of personal projects and learning.
+- Developed by **sumit singh rana,vaibhav chauhan,abhishek rana,aaman raza** as part of major projects and learning.
 - In collaboration with kaggle for dataset and guidance.
 - Built using **Python**, **Flask**, **Scikit-learn**, **Pandas**, and **SQLite**.
 - Special thanks to the open-source community for various tools and libraries.